How I can help you

 There are several core themes underlying my approach to engaging people.
 If these themes appeal to you as an educator, then this website is the right place for you.

-- emotional engagement - how to model and elicit emotions e.g. curiosity, anticipation, surprise, amusement, wonder and the sheer joy of understanding something for the first time;
+How to model and elicit emotions e.g. curiosity, anticipation, surprise, amusement, wonder and the sheer joy of understanding something for the first time.

-- connecting through your character - relaxing enough in the spotlight so that your authentic personality can emerge in a heightened way;
+Relaxing enough in the spotlight so that your authentic personality can emerge in a heightened way.

-- liveness - presenting material as if it is for the first time and allowing the audience to co-create a unique experience with you;
+Presenting material as if it is for the first time and allowing the audience to co-create a unique experience with you.

-- interactivity - genuine interaction is intoxicating for your audience, but it requires careful management;
+Genuine interaction is intoxicating for your audience, but it requires careful management.

-- play - being playful draws in learners of all ages, especially when they might feel threatened by your subject;
+Being playful draws in learners of all ages, especially when they might feel threatened by your subject.

-I usually frame these themes under the banner of "interactive performing skills" because it turns out that the best professional performers excel at them.
+I usually frame these themes under the banner of "performance skills" because it turns out that the best professional performers excel at them.
 Like us, magicians, stand-ups, actors and street performers are constantly fighting for the attention of their voluntary audiences in distracting environments.

 In addition to learning from the practical wisdom of experienced educators and performers, I also use the filter of relevant educational and psychological research to inform these approaches.